Doctor's Notes on Fish-Handler's Disease

 Fish-handler's disease is a general term that describes an illness that may occur after handling fish or other aquatic organisms.
 Outbreaks have been associated with occupations (fishermen or lobstermen), hobbies (tropical fish tanks, pet shop workers), or water sports (boating, swimming pool use).
 At least two different types of bacteria (Mycobacterium and Erysipelothrix) tend to cause the disease.

-- Rarely, the disease may progress to produce sepsis (infection of the bloodstream) and endocarditis (infection of the heart valves).
+- In rare cases sepsis (infection of the bloodstream) and endocarditis (infection of the heart valves) may occur.

 Trauma and First Aid : Training and Supplies QuizQuestion